jhnnsnk/nest-desktop/online-services/helmholtz-cloud.rst

 Steps on Helmholtz Cloud
    #.
-Go to `Helmholtz Cloud <https://helmholtz.cloud/>`_.
+Go to `NEST Desktop on Helmholtz Cloud <https://nest-desktop.helmholtz-cloud.desy.de/>`_.

    #.
-Go to NEST Desktop Service.

-   #.
-Login with your uni account via Helmholtz AAI.
+Login with your account via Helmholtz AAI.